MicrosoftDocs/windows-itpro-docs/windows/configuration/start/customize-and-export-start-layout.md

     }
     ```

-1. Starting with Windows 11, the **ConfigureStartPins** policy is available.
-This policy uses the `LayoutModification.json` file to add apps to the Pinned section.
+1. Use the `ConfigureStartPins` policy setting to configure the Start menu, by using a JSON `LayoutModification.json` file to add apps to the Pinned section.
 In your JSON file, you can add more apps to this section using the following keys:

 | Key | Description |
 |--|--|